Hunter 37: Production

 The design was built by Hunter Marine in the United States between 1978 and 1984, but it is now out of production.

 The boat was most likely designed in 1977, with hull #1 constructed in June or July 1978.
 There were about seven boats constructed in the 1978 model year, which ended at the end of July, with the 1979 model years starting in August 1978.

 The 1980 model saw the original Yanmar 2QM20 replaced with a more powerful 30 hp 3QM30.
 In mid-1982 the deck mold for the boat was retooled.
 Changes included the mainsheet traveller moved from the bridge deck to the cabin roof ahead of the companionway.
 The cockpit combings were redesigned, made longer and connected to the splash guard at the base of the dodger.
-The changes necessitated rearrangement of the ports, moving the aft one a foot (30 cm) forward and reducing the one of the three large ports from 7"X14" to 5"X12".
+The changes necessitated rearrangement of the ports, moving the aft one a foot (30 cm) forward and reducing one of the three large ports from 7"X14" to 5"X12".
 A small 5"X12" port was added to the starboard side of the rear cabin bulkhead to provide light in the galley, along with other minor design changes.

 The 1984 model year in August 1983 brought further changes, including replacing the large opening ports with two long trapezoidal fixed ports, while retaining the three small 5"x12" opening ports on each side of the cabin.
 The engine was changed to the four-cylinder Yanmar 4JHE.